 Dan: He’s an alien.
 He grew up on a farm, he’s an American kind of kid and when things change they affect him in real ways.

-It's essentially a love story, how does the main character change?
+Question: It’s essentially a love story, how does the main character change?

 Mike: I think the… in every other incarnation of Lois Lane she has been very much the career woman, has been too busy for a love life, too busy for Clark Kent, for anybody else.
 In this version she’s still that character to a certain extent but she has fallen for somebody.
 And so in a way I think the audience has to get used to that idea.
 It’s like Clark all of a sudden finds out that this person he’s been in love with and partially hoped to be reunited with when he came back is with somebody else, and I think when you have come back and you see your high school sweetheart has fallen for somebody else…

 Dan: And yet, you are more important than anybody else ??? and that becomes a major point to work with in the story.

 Question: Superman hasn’t really changed in the comics very much over he years but it seems you’re really starting to progress the character, of Lois Lane…?

 Mike: They got married, and I think that’s really interesting.